sostheim/lbex/README.md

 # NGINX Based External Kubernetes Service Load Balancer
 ## Overview

 The Load Balancer - External (LBEX) is a Kubernetes Service Load balancer.
 LBEX works like a cloud provider load balancer when one isn't available or when there is one but it doesn't work as desired.
-LBEX watches the Kubernets API server for services that request an external load balancer and self configures to provide load balancing to the new service.
+LBEX watches the Kubernetes API server for services that request an external load balancer and self configures to provide load balancing to the new service.

 LBEX provides the ability to:
 - Service network traffic on any Linux distribution that supports the installation of [NGINX](http://nginx.org/en/), running: